bbbburns/goodreads-to-obsidian/README.md

 Take a Goodreads CSV export and convert that into a series of markdown notes for Obsidian.

 ## Is it done?
 This works for me.
 I think it's ready to use.
+You can find my [blog post about it for some more background](https://bbbburns.com/blog/2023/06/converting-from-goodreads-to-obsidian/).

 ## Who is this for?
 For those who want to migrate all of their existing Goodreads book data to individual markdown files in Obsidian.
 Then you plan to stop adding new books to Goodreads.